Warlords of Atlantis: Production

 Filming started 5 September 1977.
 Location filming on Malta began on 1 October.
 A large amount of footage was shot on the island of Gozo.
+After four weeks in Malta the unit shifted to Pinewood.
 Filming ended 13 January 1978.

-Title Variants
+Title variants

 The film was originally known as Atlantis.
 However it was decided to change the title to avoid confusion with Atlantis, the Lost Continent (1961).
 So the title became 7 Cities of Atlantis.
 Then the TV series The Man from Atlantis flopped and executives did not want to associate the film with that show, so it became Warlords of the Deep.
 However Columbia, who partly financed, thought this was too close to The Deep so the title was changed again to Warlords of Atlantis.

 Reception

 Box office

-The film was the 15th most successful movie in the UK in 1978.